 There is nothing wrong with a healthy debate, whether it’s related to determining the worst pizza topping or the best solder mask.
 In the PCB editor world, a debate that plagues designers and researcher alike revolves around PCB routing angles.
-Should copper tracks of a PCB be routed at a 45-degree angle or is 90-degree angle PCB routing better?
+Should copper tracks of a PCB be routed at a 45-degree angle vs 90 degree angle PCB?

-Engineers are often concerned about having right-angle PCB tracks on their circuit board shape due to the possibility of Electromagnetic Interference (EMI) radiated at sharp corners.
-The popular theory is that high-frequency signals emit Radio Frequency radiation at every 90° turn of the copper track.
+Engineers are often concerned about having right-angle PCB tracks on their circuit board shape due to the possibility of Electromagnetic Interference (EMI) radiating at sharp corners.
+The popular theory is that high-frequency signals emit Radio Frequency radiation at every 90 degree turn of the copper track.
 This mere assumption is enough for most hardware designers to eliminate any right-angle PCB routing from their track design or auto router software.

-There is an exception--when you’re designing ultra high-speed PCB ground plane in the range of 10 GHz or more, or you’re involved in microwave designs that use traces with large widths of 100 mils.
-In such extreme applications, you actually need to worry about 90° corners.
+There is an exception--when you’re designing ultra-high-speed PCB ground plane in the range of 10 GHz or more, or you’re involved in microwave designs that use traces with large widths of 100 mils.
+In such extreme applications, you actually need to worry about 90 degree corners.
 Otherwise, they should not present a major concern.

 Only worry about right-angle PCB corners in ultra high-speed design.

-To resolve this debate once and for all, a test was conducted to measure and compare radiated emission between right-angle and 45° corners for high-frequency signal, for signals up to 17ps rise pulse.
-The results confirm the argument of Dr. Howard Johnson that there is no difference in EMI emission levels between right-angle and 45° corners within the testing limits.
+To resolve this debate once and for all, a test was conducted to measure and compare radiated emission between right-angle and 45 degree corners for high-frequency signals, for signals up to 17ps rise pulse.
+The results confirm the argument of Dr. Howard Johnson that there is no difference in EMI emission levels between right-angle and 45 degree corners within the testing limits.

 The verdict is out and it’s safe to use right-angle PCB tracks in your design, as long as you’re not working on ultra-high frequency microwave designs.
-The myth of 45° angle routing is finally put to rest.
-But if it was a misconception to start with, why does Printed Circuit Board design software continue to incorporate 45° angles in their routing strategy?
-Furthermore, why did people start routing with 45° in the first place?
+The myth of 45 degree angle routing is finally put to rest.
+But if it was a misconception to start with, why does Printed Circuit Board design software continue to incorporate 45 degree angles in their routing strategy?
+Furthermore, why did people start routing with 45 degree in the first place?

 Thankfully, these worries belong to the past, as new PCB manufacturing technology ensures that your PCB ground plane is properly etched, right-angle or not.
 Veteran engineers from the days of avoiding right-angle PCB corners often continue to frown on using 45° angles in today’s designs.
 However, for many of them, it’s more of a habit than a rule.